mkrisnawati/Computer_Graphic_DSU/README.md

 > you can tap the video down to see the result to see the file name is "test 4 langrage.py" </h3>

-## 📝 Other test learn to make langrage in graph
+## 📝 Other test learn to make bezier animation
 [![](https://img.youtube.com/vi/RfEAGcweBu0/0.jpg)](https://youtu.be/RfEAGcweBu0 "Just tap this!")
 <h3 align="left"> Test making animation bezier in the graph
 > you can tap the video down here to see the result